S1nus/Artist2Art/README.md

   * I attempted to automate this process with a Python script, but it proved to be pretty difficult, as each artist's wikipedia page had to be checked for a picture of them, and a picture of their art.
   * I gave up and got help from a friend.
 We sat down and manually downloaded all of the images.
   * Next, I used pix2pix tools/process.py to normalize all of the images

+# Next Steps
+## Web Interface
+* I started making a web interface using Flask for this, which would allow you to upload a picture and turn it into art.
+* Once it's finished, it will work by using Python's *os* module, and the `os.system` function, and the linux commands to operate pix2pix.
+## Automatic Scraper
+* While making a truely automatic scraper would be pretty much impossible, a "helper" program to help scrape could be made using Processing.
+* Using the Wikipedia API and the [List of Painters by name](https://en.wikipedia.org/wiki/List_of_painters_by_name) article, a processing sketch could be made which displays all of the images from pages in the list.
+You could then manually select the picture of the artist, and the picture of their art for the dataset, and skip the ones which don't have the images you need.